Current Show: Andrew Lloyd Webber's new stage musical School of Rock from autumn 2016.

 In the 1880s the site of the present theatre was home to Hengler's Circus.
-The current theatre was built in 1910 and presented variety.
+The current theatre was built in 1910 for Walter Gibbons by Frank Matcham and presented an ever changing programme of music-hall style variety with a huge seating capacity of some 5,000.
 It was originally named The Palladium before changing to the now familiar name The London Palladium in 1934.

 At the turn of the century Music Halls were very popular but had a rather 'working class' rough reputation, and not therefore generally viewed as the best place for 'gentlefolk' to visit.
 Walter Gibbons therefore endeavoured to fill this gap with what was viewed at the time as being a 'middle-class' music-hall.